voschezang/coding-handbook/quotes.md

     * Stop thinking in closed questions: "Is this answer correct?".
     * Too often, theories are told as absolute truths (or even laws) only to be revised years later.
 * A culture of trust has the highest [payoff](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).
 It allows interaction, the sharing of ideas.
 * It is never *necessary* to continue after reaching a [good enough](https://en.wikipedia.org/wiki/Good_enough_parent) point.
+Perfection leads to overfitting.
     * Only unicorns are perfect.
 * Think in possibilities rather than limitations.
 * Be wary of [sunk cost](https://en.wikipedia.org/wiki/Sunk_cost), [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost), false [dilemma's](https://en.wikipedia.org/wiki/False_dilemma), generalizations and other [fallacies](https://en.wikipedia.org/wiki/List_of_fallacies).
 Cutting your losses may be more effective than optimizing your wins.
 * When explaining phenomena, consider [all types of causes](https://en.wikipedia.org/wiki/Four_causes) and place them in the [dimensions](https://de.wikipedia.org/wiki/Attributionstheorien) `internal-external, stable-unstable, global-local`.
-* If you don't want your product to be criticized, just give it a positive name: e.g. be agile, use clean code.
+* If you don't want your product to be criticized, just give it a positive name: e.g. be *agile*, be smart, use *clean* code.
 * "[Mediocrity is expensive](https://twitter.com/johncutlefish/status/1398693641116258306).
 [7s kill companies](https://podcasts.apple.com/us/podcast/the-knowledge-project-with-shane-parrish/id990149481?i=1000525574557) because of their opportunity cost.
-* Set target conditions before figuring how how to reach them.